SomeWeekendReading/someweekendreading.github.io/_posts/2025-02-10-weekend-portfolio-trump.md

 - Obviously we have a 50/50 stock/bond ratio, and a 50/50 US/foreign stock ratio.
 (The
   US/foreign bond ratio does not appear in this plot; perhaps it should?)

 The US/foreign real estate allocation (REITs) are obviously 50/50 US/foreign.
+Also, the "tilt" funds to US small value and foreign small are obviously 50/50.

-In order to verify the US/foreign stock ratio, some extra information is required:
+In order to verify the US/foreign stock ratio of the cap-weighted funds, some extra information is required:
 - VTCLX and VTMSX are 100% US stocks, 0% foreign.
 - VTIAX is 0% US stocks, 100% foreign stocks.
 - VTWAX is (as of 2024-Dec-31) 63.58% US stocks, 36.42% foreign stocks.